r-kupin/webserv/README.md

 }
 ```
 In this project, such locations referred as **ghost** locations.
 In the example above, request to `localhost:4281/loc_1/` will lead to `403 Forbidden` server response.
-Location can be empty, or contain following directives:
+Locations can be empty, or contain following directives:
 - *root* (unique)
 - *index*
 - *return* (unique)
 - *error_page*
+-

-It can also contain sub-contexts:
+Locations can also contain sub-contexts:
 - *limit_except* (unique)
 - nested *location*
 #### Limit_except